Search for patient records

 Search for a clinical summary/documentec745338-8849-43ad-a7ce-4bc5bf1d8b89628cbf79-1156-4923-b9d0-285906160ed6

-Save patient details and documents to your repositoryThis is specific to your org—you can find the correct ID in the Redox Access wizard.This is specific to your org—you can find the correct ID in the Redox Access wizard.
+Save patient details and documents to your repositoryThis is specific to your org.
+Redox provides the correct ID.This is specific to your org.
+Redox provides the correct ID.

-This popular option relies on Redox Record Locator Service to do the heavy lifting for you.
+This popular option relies on Redox's record locator service to do the heavy lifting for you.
 Record locator service looks for your patient's record at Carequality participant facilities within the same areas as your organization and the patient's home address (if supplied).
 Record locator service also leverages results from other Redox client searches so we can go beyond the search area, if possible.

 1. If you already have the network patient ID, you can skip to step 3.
 If you don't have the network patient ID, using Postman or curl, send a PatientSearch.Query request with the patient's demographics to the Redox gateway (2.16.840.1.113883.3.6147.458.2).